 As a result, Bizzle has remained totally unburdened from the boxes and boundaries fans hurl on a Dizzee or Kano who, for all their success, have yet to shrug off the overcasting figures of their first albums.
 This relative flexibility and freedom has bestowed Lethal with a loyal charter of fans more in-tune with him, and his persona.
 This is a set-up that allows him to move painlessly from "Rari Workout" with Jme and Tempz to having Robbie Williams shuffle around to "Fester Skank" — all with his integrity firmly intact.

-With grime's recent uptake across the Atlantic, the dispute about whether it aught to be tagged as just another branch of the hip-hop family tree, has again resurfaced.
-Undoubtedly, there are similarities, but if grime is to be recognised as a genre unto its own — separate from hip-hop, entirely — then Lethal typifies its departure.
+With grime's recent uptake across the pond, the dispute about whether it aught to be tagged as just another branch of the hip-hop family tree, has again resurfaced.
+There are similarities, but if grime is to be recognised as a genre unto its own — separate from hip-hop entirely — then Lethal typifies its departure.
 Full-length LPs have never held the same credence in grime as they do in rap, with the former still close to the West Indian soundsystem culture that birthed it.
 Even now, in 2015, there's still a heavy focus on the live element — drawing reactions in a rave or at a live show—and this is where Lethal has remained proficient.

 He was arguably the first grime MC to take the DIY ethos to social media.